RhinoW/BillySnowMatesWebsite/content/rules/guide-for-commercial-companies.md

 ## I’ve provided a discount code so I can post adverts now right?

-Sorry, **No**.
-You’re listed on the discount page which is available and promoted to all members and other members will often recommend the companies they like and use.
+If you're a discount partner you will be listed on the discount page which is available and promoted to all members and other members will often recommend the companies they like and use.

+**In addition you can put up one Advertisment post a month.**

 ## But XXX does YYY why can’t I?